 \begin{remark} The definition of $\Tw$ depends on the labeling of the vertices of $\cG_{\cR}$.
 Changing labelings corresponds to permuting rows and columns of $K$ and therefore possibly changing the value of $\Tw(\bt) \in \ZZ/(2)$ for all tilings $\bt$. \end{remark}

 A {\em flip} is a local move: remove two adjacent parallel dominoes and place them back in the only other possible way.
 A {\em trit} is another local move.
 Consider a block formed by $8$ unit cubes, of dimensions $2 \times 2 \times 2 \times 1 \times \cdots \times 1$: if we remove from the block two opposite unit cubes, we are left with the union of six unit cubes, which can be tiled by dominoes in precisely two ways.
 A trit consists in finding three dominoes in the configuration above, removing them and placing them back in the only other possible way.
-The trit is the only local move involving at most three dominoes which does not reduce to a sequence of flips, as shown in the next Theorem.
+The trit is therefore a local move involving three dominoes.
+All other local moves involving three (or fewer) dominoes reduce to a (very short) sequence of flips, as can be verified case by case.
+The trit does not reduce to a sequence of flips, as shown in the next Theorem.

 \begin{theo} Let $\bt_0$ and $\bt_1$ be tilings of a region $\cR$.
 If $\bt_0$ and $\bt_1$ differ by a flip then $\Tw(\bt_1) = \Tw(\bt_0)$.
 If $\bt_0$ and $\bt_1$ differ by a trit then $\Tw(\bt_1) = 1-\Tw(\bt_0)$. \end{theo}